UFAL-DSG/pykaldi/egs/vystadial/README.rst

-The main purpose of providing the data and scripts is training acoustic models for real-time speech recognition unit for dialog system ALEX, which uses modified real-time Kaldi LatticeFasterDecoder.
+The main purpose of providing the data and scripts is training acoustic models for real-time speech recognition unit for dialog system ALEX, which uses modified real-time Kaldi OnlineLatgenRecogniser.
 The modified Kaldi decoders are NOT required for running the scripts!
 WE USE COMMON KALDI DECODERS IN THE SCRIPTS (gmm-latgen-faster through steps/decode.sh)

-The modified LatticeFasterDecoder is actively developed at https://github.com/UFAL-DSG/pykaldi/tree/master/src/onl-rec and has Python wrapper: https://github.com/UFAL-DSG/pykaldi/tree/master/src/pykaldi
+The modified OnlineLatgenRecogniser is actively developed at https://github.com/UFAL-DSG/pykaldi/tree/master/src/onl-rec and has Python wrapper: https://github.com/UFAL-DSG/pykaldi/tree/master/src/pykaldi